-As a result of my announcing that Dean Manion had been bested as all-time champion of Awful Prose, I learned the precise name of the literary folly he was so adept at.
-An old friend-Father John O’Donnell-sent me a batch of similar sentences, all collected in one article by a connoisseur of the art, Francis Griffith.
-The genre turned out to have a name: Irish bulls.
+My old friend Father John O’Donnell has sent me a batch of similar sentences, all collected in one article by a connoisseur of the art, Francis Griffith.
+The genre turns out to have a name: Irish bulls.
 This herd arrived in time for last Saint Patrick’s Day, and I’ve been laughing ever since.

-An Irish bull, I learned, is not a branch of the Angus family but "a verbal blunder which seems to make sense but after a moment’s reflection is seen to be wildly illogical.”
+An Irish bull, I learned, is not a branch of the Hereford family.
+It is “a verbal blunder which seems to make sense but after a moment’s reflection is seen to be wildly illogical.”